The Conduit towers over Khael-Vorath in Signal Decay

 The Abyssal Veins

-The tunnels descended steeply, flooded with bioluminescent fluid that pulsed every eleven seconds — a rhythm so regular that the chronometers confirmed it was more precise than an atomic clock.
+The tunnels descended steeply, flooded with bioluminescent fluid that pulsed every eleven seconds, a rhythm so precise that the chronometers confirmed it was more accurate than an atomic clock.
 The walls were not stone.
 They were tissue.
 Cellular structures visible under magnification.
-Vascular networks carrying the luminescent fluid through channels that branched and merged with the organic logic of a circulatory system.
-Nerve clusters at junction points, firing in patterns that the biologists refused to call thoughts.
+Vascular networks carrying the luminescent fluid through channels that branched and merged with the specific, purposeful logic of a circulatory system.
+Nerve clusters at junction points, firing in patterns that the biologists, after long and uncomfortable deliberation, declined to call thoughts.

 The Whisperer had been down here longer than anyone.
-Long enough that her heartbeat had synchronized with the eleven-second pulse.
-Long enough that the bioluminescent fluid, which she had been injecting for months, had integrated with her tissue so completely that the boundary between her biology and the planet’s was no longer clear.
+Long enough that her heartbeat had synchronized, without her quite noticing when it happened, with the eleven-second pulse of the fluid.
+Long enough that the bioluminescent compound, which she had been injecting for months in quantities that would have alarmed her former colleagues, had integrated with her tissue so completely that the distinction between her biology and the planet’s had become, in certain clinical senses, unclear.

 The veins treated her as self.

-She whispered because sound carried in the fluid — every word propagated through the vascular network, and things in the deep tunnels had started moving closer since the Meridian crashed.
+She whispered because sound carried in the fluid; every word propagated through the vascular network, and the things in the deep tunnels had been moving closer since the Meridian crashed.
 She could feel them through the walls.
 She could feel the fluid moving through channels that stretched beneath entire continents.
-She could feel the pulse.
+She could feel the pulse in her chest and in the walls simultaneously, steady and eleven seconds apart, exactly.

 The bioluminescent fluid integrated with human tissue faster and more completely than with any native organism on Khael-Vorath.
-The biologists tested it.
-Repeatedly.
-The fluid bonded to human cellular structures with an affinity that suggested design — as if the molecular receptors had been engineered to interface with a biology that hadn’t existed on the planet until three years ago.
+The biologists had tested this repeatedly, with increasing unease, and found that the fluid bonded to human cellular structures with an affinity that pointed strongly toward design: as though the molecular receptors had been engineered to interface with a biology that had not existed on this planet until three years ago.

 Three hundred meters below the surface, the Leviathan Pulse beat.

 The Whisperer begged the expedition not to kill it.
 She could feel what it was doing.
-She could feel the acceleration — the fluid carrying something to every corner of the planetary network, something that was meant for the newcomers, something that had been waiting in the veins for fifty thousand years.
+She could feel the acceleration: something moving through the fluid, reaching into every corner of the planetary network, something that had been waiting in the veins for fifty thousand years.

 The Signal Apex